Coronavirus Is A Key Campaign Issue: What's Joe Biden's Plan?

 The Biden campaign also wants to solve the PPE shortages that have plagued the U.S. health care system since the pandemic began, stating that it would produce more of these critical supplies, "rather than leave states, cities, tribes, and territories to fend for themselves."

-While President Trump made limited use of the Defense Production Action to increase ventilator production, Biden says he'd use it to increase production of masks, face shields, and other personal protective equipment so that supply exceeds demand
+While Trump made limited use of the Defense Production Action to increase ventilator production, Biden says he'd use it to increase production of masks, face shields and other personal protective equipment so that supply exceeds demand.